Hormone Imbalance Can Cause Mental IllnessUncategorized

 I was wreck.

-I’m not against psychiatry or psychiatrists, I just was afraid to take powerful medicines when no one really knew what was causing my disease or where it had come from.
+I’m not against psychiatry or psychiatrists, I was just afraid to take powerful medicines when no one really knew what was causing my bipolar disorder.

 And so I did more running.
 I had a nervous breakdown.